BitPusher16/dotfiles/README.md

 Switched approaches.
 Keeping all config files in git repo, not using symlinks, and just manually figuring out how to insert "include" statements in each system config.

+2024-03-10
+I am having trouble referring to dotfiles neovim config.
+Neovim assumes an existing directory structure at ~/.config/neovim.
+If I source from ~/.config/neovim/init.lua, further "require" statements break.
+I also have the option to use $XDG_CONFIG_HOME, but if I set this to my dotfiles dir, other programs may write there.
+Update: Maybe I was just sourcing incorrectly.
+I can now call vim-plug from ~/src/dotfiles/nvim/misc.lua.